It all starts with a Quick Kick

 What will it cost me to play QuickKick?

-QuickKick (Level 1) is free to join thanks to funding by Sport Australia.
+The registration fee for 6 QuickKick sessions (Level 1) is just $30.
 Once you have developed the basic skills and you are ready to progress to club level (Level 3), playing costs vary depending on your local team or association.
 Generally, there is a small registration fee, plus a match fee for game days, to help cover insurance and ground hire, equipment costs, and other incidental fees.
 The National Carnival (Level 4) requires players to pay a registration fee, and they may also need to purchase merchandise such as playing jumpers, shorts and socks for the carnival.